Lawsuit Investigation: Old Navy Sale Emails May Be Misleading

-It’s believed that Old Navy routinely sends emails advertising a “One Day Sale” when it’s planning to extend the sale to more than one day, which gives shoppers a false sense of urgency.
+- It’s believed that Old Navy routinely sends emails advertising a “One Day Sale” when it’s planning to extend the sale to more than one day, which may give shoppers a false sense of urgency.

 Attorneys working with ClassAction.org are investigating whether Old Navy violated a Washington state law by sending spam emails that misled shoppers about the terms of its sales.